eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 the roundtrip time.

-The Ping-Pong scenario avoids clock desynchronization issues that might occur between two machines that do not share accurately the same perception of the time in the network.
+The Ping-Pong scenario avoids clock desynchronization issues that might occur between two machines that do not accurately share the same perception of the time in the network.

 .. image:: /_static/gettingstarted-figures/4.3-1.png
    :align: center

-To differential the two operational modes, the *ddsperf* tool can operate either in a **Ping mode** or in a **Pong mode**.
+To differentiate  the two operational modes, the *ddsperf* tool can operate either in a **Ping mode** or in a **Pong mode**.

-To run this scenario, open 2 terminals (e.g on Linux like OSs) and run the following commands in either of the terminals.
+To run this scenario, open two terminals (e.g., on Linux-like OSs) and run the following commands in either of the terminals.
 The graphical *python-based* alternative is also noted.